sourinsarkar/docs/README.md

 # About
-It is a clone of a form page similar to the ones of Google Forms and Microsoft Forms.'\n'
+It is a clone of a form page similar to the ones of Google Forms and Microsoft Forms.

 View: https://docs.sourin.in/forms

 🔨Tools: HTML, CSS